aurban8/aurban8_old.github.io/content/blog/intro_r_datacamp.md

 <center> ![Notecard5]({filename}/images/r_intro/r_fig3a.JPG)
 Notecard #5: Dataframes  </center>

-Using `str` to get the “structure of a dataframe seems dangerous because of its similarity to `string`.
+Using `str` to get the “structure" of a dataframe seems dangerous because of its similarity to `string`.
 Seems like there are other better options for structure.
 Here are [few](http://www.thesaurus.com/browse/structure){:target="_blank"} I found

 <center> ![Synonyms]({filename}/images/r_intro/r_structure_synonyms.png)